Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Further Discussion

 The MQ135 board has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as some circuitry associated with the digital output.
 Each board may be slightly different.
 All resistance measurements in this discussion pertain to my specific board.
 The MQ135 sensor itself has 6 pins labeled A,A B,B and H,H.  The H pins connect to the heater coil, which measures 35 ohms without power.
 The A's are connected to each other, as are the B's.
 They are the terminations for Rs, the sensor resistance.
 The A's are connected to Vcc (5 volts).
 The B's are connected to a board pin labeled A0 and to a fixed load resistor RL whose other end is connected to the ground pin of the board.
 The characteristic curve shows that increasing ppm reduces sensor resistance.
 The resistance of the sensor and the RL tied to A0 pin form a voltage divider whose voltage increases with increasing PPM (decreasing Rs).
-The comparable Rs and RL values insure optimum use of the 10-bit A/D Converter.

 It is worth noting that the value of RL plays no role in calculating the AQI, because the AQI is calculated using the ratio Rs (sensor resistance in normal environment) and Ro (sensor resistance in clean air):
 The voltage divider relationship is VL/Vcc = RL/(RL + Rs).
 Solving for Rs yields Rs = RL(Vcc/Vs - 1).
 So the initial resistance Ro = RL(VCC/Vo-1).
 The quantity Rs/Ro results in RL being cancelled out because it is in the numerator and denominator.
 Yay!
-That said, the measured value of RL in KOhms needs to be entered in the software becuasse it is used to calculate the value of Rs.
+That said, the measured value of RL in KOhms needs to be entered in the software becuause it is used to calculate the value of Rs.

 Finally, the microcontroller analog input used for this project needs to be 10 bits if you want to use the getResistance command beccause the MQ135 library uses the max value 1023 instead of Vcc in the calculation.